simonsobs/ocs/docs/developer/feeds.rst

 Subscribing to a Feed
 ---------------------

+Occasionally you might want your agent or client to receive data directly from another agent.
+For instance, the aggregator agent subscribes to all agent feeds to write their data to hk files, and the pysmurf-controller subscribes to the pysmurf-monitor feed so that it can put pysmurf data directly into the session-data object.
 There are a few different ways for your agent to subscribe to an OCS Feed.
 Once the twisted reactor has started, both the ``subscribe_to_feed`` and ``subscribe`` functions can be used.